Design a new venture to help American Family Insurance connect with its customers and improve their condition of living

 The short answer was yes.
 Today’s businesses depend on on-demand work, including seasonal warehouse and retail shifts.
 Typically, companies look to temp agencies whose model is built on staffing with the goal of permanent placement.
 Moonrise enables companies to tap into a workforce that's already employed, allowing them the benefits of passive recruiting (reliability, consistency), but for short term work.

 Knowing innovation was the path to growth, American Family took a chance by embracing a radically new brief: Create a service to help families living on the edge bridge the gap between the size of their paychecks and the size of their dreams.
 The result was a new business venture called Moonrise.

 When customers told us that having an easy way to earn extra money could improve their lives, we were compelled to pursue a solution.
 Moonrise is a business with a human-centered mission.
 We’re proud it’s part of our American Family.

 Jack Salzwedel, Chairman & CEO, American Family Insurance

-The Moonrise platform lets workers sign up for shifts with partner organizations through a simple text message interface and get paid as soon as their shifts are done.
-Employers that sign up to partner with Moonrise can list open shifts on the platform.
+The Moonrise platform lets workers sign up for shifts with partner organizations through a simple text message interface, and get paid as soon as their shifts are done.
+Employers who sign up to partner with Moonrise can list open shifts on the platform.